MarcoSoto51/Data-Illini/ProjectPlan.md

 ## Team
 *Marco Soto: Data Preprocessing and Integration*
-- Download, organize, and document the insurancerating datasets.
+- Download, organize, and document the FARS datasets.
 - Assess completeness, consistency, and quality issues and document all cleaning steps.
 - Design and implement methods to combine insurancerating variables.
 - Document integration schema, mapping between datasets, and any assumptions made during integration.